 Where to stay

 There are plenty hostels, guest houses and hotels in San Cristobal.

 We stayed at 13 Cielos Hostel.
-The hostel is conveniently located right in the middle of town.
+The location of the hostel is convenient right in the middle of town.
 It is like a little home away from home, the owner Fernando is very friendly and super accommodating.